rsdoiel/antenna/archives/2025/science_and_technology_2025.28.md

 date: 2025-07-14, updated: 2025-07-15, from: The Register (UK I.T.
 News)

-<h4>Neil Smith has been trying to get the railroad industry to listen since 2012, but it took a CISA warning to get there</h4> <p>When independent security researcher Neil Smith reported a vulnerability in a comms standard used by trains to the US government in 2012, he most likely didn&#39;t expect it would take until 2025 to sort the matter out, but here we are. …</p>
+<h4>Neil Smith has been trying to get the railroad industry to listen since 2012, but it took a CISA warning to get there</h4> <p><strong>Updated</strong>  When independent security researcher Neil Smith reported a vulnerability in a comms standard used by trains to the US government in 2012, he most likely didn&#39;t expect it would take until 2025 to sort the matter out, but here we are. …</p>

 <br>